fast-ide/fast-ide/README.md

 ##### how to

-> how to build project with Makefile
+> how to build a project with Makefile ?
 ```
 :Make
 ```